sp5blue/grocerylistapp/README.md

 readme here

-The main branch is for STABLE and working versions of the app.
-Don't push anything to here unless it has been tested & bugless(ish)
+The dev branch is for DEVELOPMENT.
+This is what we will be (mostly) coding in, developing features and working on the app